BackThe Ashover Book

 B1:Ones lead down the middle past two couples.
 Cast up to second place — twos lead up.

-B2:Four changes of a circular hey with original couple.
+B2:Four changes (with hands) with original couple.

 Rockingham Hall Duke of Perth: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page

-Original publication: c.
-1764
+Original publication: 1775

 Interpretation: Colin Hume, 2011.